zilo555/DCWriterLite/README.md

 ## Enhanced DOM Structure
 Compared to the open-source version, the commercial version enhances the DOM model:
 - XTextImageElement Image Element
   - Can set the image to float above or below the text.
   - Can set text to wrap around the image.
 - XTextLabelElement Text Label Element
   - Can be set to automatically calculate size.
   - Can be set as multi-line text.
   - Text alignment (left, center, right)
 - XTextButtonElement Button Element
   - Can set the button text.
   - Can set the button color.
   - Can set the button size.
 - XTextHorizontalLineElement Horizontal Line Element
   - Can set the thickness and color of the line.
 - XTextContainerElement Container Element
   - Can set the maximum allowed length of input text.
   - Can set the allowed character set (e.g., only allowing numbers, letters, etc.).
 - XTextInputFieldElement Input Field Element
+  - Set border text
+  - Set the label text before and the unit text after
   - Set the color of the background text.
   - Set the text color.
   - Display small buttons based on data type.
   - Display a small square in the lower right corner to indicate the status.
   - XTextButtonElement Button Element
   - Can set different images to be displayed when the mouse is pressed and released.
 - XTextPageInfoElement Page Number Element
   - Page numbers can be formatted (Arabic numerals, Roman numerals, uppercase Roman numerals).
   - The starting value of page numbers can be set.
   - A formatted string can be set to display the page number and total number of pages in a page number element.
 - XTextCheckBoxElement/XTextRadioElement: checkbox/radio button elements.
   - Text can be set to flow layout.
   - Text can be placed to the left or right of the checkbox.
   - Data source binding is supported.
   - Check history can be recorded.
 - XTextImageElement: image element.
   - More image formats are supported.
   - Images can be loaded from URLs.
 - XTextNewBarcodeElement: one-dimensional barcode element.
   - Text content can be displayed below the barcode.
 - XTextSectionElement: document section element.
 - XTextSubDocumentElement: subdocument element.
 - XTextTDBarcodeElement: two-dimensional barcode element.
   - The content of the QR code can be set.
   - The size of the QR code can be set.
   - The error correction level of the QR code can be set (L, M, Q, H).
 - XTextChartElement: chart element.
   - The type of the chart can be set (bar chart, line chart, pie chart, etc.).
   - The data source of the chart can be set.
   - The style and color of the chart can be set.
 - XTextPieElement: pie chart element.
   - The sector colors of the pie chart can be set.
   - The label text of the pie chart can be set.
 - XTextDirectoryFieldElement: directory field element.
   - The title text of the directory can be set.
   - The depth of the directory hierarchy can be set.
 - XTextControlHostElement: control host element.
   - User-defined HTML elements can be embedded.
 - XTextMediaElement: media element.
   - Video and audio files can be embedded.
 - XTextNewBarcodeElement: one-dimensional barcode element.
   - The type of the barcode can be set (Code128, Code39, EAN13, UPC, etc.).
   - The content of the barcode can be set.
   - The size of the barcode can be set.

 =====================================